 Enchanted Artifacts Of The Gods

-Viking gods were the superheroes of their time.
+In Norse mythology, the gods were the superheroes of their time.
 Some are the inspiration for the superheroes of today.
 Great warriors have always required magical artifacts that only they can wield in order to cause a change in the world.
 The weapons of the Norse gods are some of the most famous in human history.

 Some of these artifacts brought the gods immense power and wealth, others ill luck and destruction.
-These are the enchanted objects the Aesir and Vanir used to do battle with their foes and to rule the heavens above the wide lands of Midgard.
+These are the enchanted objects the Aesir and Vanir gods used to do battle with their foes and to rule the heavens above the wide lands of Midgard.

-1. Andvaranaut, ‘Andvari’s Gift’
+Andvaranaut, ‘Andvari’s Gift’

 The Andvaranaut is the golden ring cursed by the dwarf Andvari as he handed it, under duress, to Loki, god of mischief.
 The ring is a talisman with which to find more gold and was the true source of Andavari’s great wealth.